darnuria/presentations-mozilla/README.md

 -------------------------

 Repository with my conferences for Mozilla in HTML5
-Every présentations are under CC-BY-SA 3.0 licence
+Every presentations are under CC-BY-SA 3.0 licence

 HTML5 Template directory : the template that you can use to make presentation, under MIT licence
-web-et-vie-privée : Presentation did the 11/18/12 at Lyon for the JDLL
+web-et-vie-privée : Presentation done the 11/18/12 at Lyon for the JDLL